 At Sierra & Sky, we often work at Olympic Valley, Lake Tahoe, and Truckee as wedding planner, wedding coordinator / wedding day manager, officiant, and floral designer.
 For this wedding, we were hired as the wedding coordinator / wedding day manager and the officiant.

 Our work started about six weeks before the wedding.
 We contacted the vendors to introduce ourselves, and collaborated with the couple and the vendors to create a wedding day timeline.
 We also created a rehearsal staging plan so that the wedding party and family would know what to do, along with a basic timeline for them for the wedding day.
 We needed to arrive the day before the wedding to obtain the couple’s decor items to set out the next day, and to hold the rehearsal.
 Of course, the weather forecast changed a few days before the wedding, as a storm was coming in to the Lake Tahoe area.
+We stayed on top of the forecast to be sure our couple had the knowledge so that they could choose their weather plan.

 Although Spring was literally a few days away, you can’t count on the calendar when wedding planning.
 I had already contacted the bride and venue and worked out a weather “Plan B” with them for inclusion into the timeline.
 We had to think about when the venue would need to know whether we were going to stick with the outdoor plan for the rehearsal and ceremony, or move it indoors.
 I made sure to text the bride before I started my journey from Shingle Springs up the hill to the snowy Sierra, to be sure she let the venue and I know what her decision was by 9 am the day of the wedding rehearsal (and also 9 am the day of the wedding).
 I also made sure to bring my driver and logistics dude Jay and his trusty 4×4 truck in case there was chain control at the summit at Donner Pass.